Vanilla Bundt Cake

 -

-In a medium bowl whisk together the flour, baking powder, baking soda, and salt until fully combined.
+In a medium bowl, whisk together flour, baking powder, baking soda, and salt until evenly combined.

 -

-In a stand mixer with paddle, beat the softened butter and granulated sugar on medium speed until very light and fluffy, 3 to 5 minutes, scraping the bowl once or twice.
+In a large bowl, beat softened butter and granulated sugar with a mixer on medium speed until light and fluffy.

 -